How to Measure SEO Success: The Metrics That Actually Matter

 - Geography: Are you getting traffic from your target market?

-- Device: Mobile vs. desktop behavior differs significantly
+- Device: Mobile vs. desktop behavior differs a lot

 The real insight comes from comparing organic traffic to your other channels.
 If paid ads bring 80% of your traffic and organic brings 5%, you've got a dependency problem.
 SEO should be a diversified traffic source that compounds over time.

-Pro tip: In GA4, segment by "Engagement Rate" rather than just sessions.
-This tells you what percentage of organic visitors actually engaged - stayed longer than 10 seconds, triggered a conversion event, or viewed multiple pages.
+Quick tip: In GA4, segment by "Engagement Rate" rather than just sessions.
+This tells you what percentage of organic visitors actually engaged, meaning they stayed longer than 10 seconds, triggered a conversion event, or viewed multiple pages.
 An engagement rate below 40% signals a content-to-intent mismatch.

 Track your target keywords, but be strategic about which ones.